FirebirdSQL/Butler/rfc/4/FBSP.rst

 The WELCOME message is the response of the `Service` to the HELLO_ message sent by the `Client`, which confirms the successful creation of the required Connection_ and announces basic parameters of the `Service` and the Connection_.

-1. The first data-frame_ of this message MUST contain the `Service Identity`_.
+1. The first data-frame_ of this message MUST contain the `Service Identity`_ and the specification of `Service API`_.
 2. The content of type-data_ field in this message is not significant. **[RAW NOTE: Should we use it for something?
 WELCOME protobuf format version? bitmap of available common service abilities?]**

 .. seealso::